atom-archive/xray/README.md

 * [x] A CRDT-backed buffer implementation with the ability to edit text
 * [x] Bindings to N-API enabling a buffer's text to be retrieved as a JS string and edits to be performed.
-* [ ] Refactor N-API bindings to use marker types in N-API values.
+* [x] Refactor N-API bindings to use marker types in N-API values.
+* [ ] Covalent: Error handling
+* [ ] Covalent: Async promise resolution
-* [ ] Build an async value single-producer/multi-consumer broadcast channel that implements `futures::Stream` and returns the most recently assigned value when polled.
+* [ ] Implement `BroadcastLatest`, a single-producer/multi-consumer broadcast channel that implements the `futures::Stream` trait and returns the most recently assigned value when polled.
 This will be used to propagate buffer and editor changes to observers.
-We will represent the state of the underlying object with a value object rather than emitting what changed, then compute deltas as needed in a demand-oriented way.
 * [ ] Implement a read-only editor view in Electron using canvas.
 How fast can we get it on screen?
 How fast can we scroll it?
+* [ ] Implement syntax highlighting with tree-sitter and a simple custom theming system.
+How fast can we load and scroll now?
 * [ ] Add selections/cursors and multi-cursor editing.
 How many cursors can we comfortably type with?
 * [ ] Create a server process to load and save buffers and incrementally persist their edit histories to a database.
-* [ ] Implement syntax highlighting with tree-sitter and a simple custom theming system.
 * [ ] Multi-tab, single-pane workspace.
 Let's try going all-in on React.
 It's a big dependency, but we can snapshot it.
 * [ ] Make sure right-to-left text works
 * [ ] Soft wraps and folds